bitbotcoder/ayurbot/README.md

 # AyurBot

 ## Overview
-AyurBot is a cutting-edge AI-powered chatbot designed to provide natural remedies and health advice.
+🍀Your Ayurveda and Naturopathy Companion for Natural Healing 🍀🌿💊 AyurBot is a cutting-edge AI-powered chatbot designed to provide natural remedies and health advice.
 Built using Retrieval-Augmented Generation (RAG), ChatGPT by OpenAI, Streamlit, and Langchain, this bot offers personalized and accurate information to users seeking natural solutions for their health concerns.

 ## Features